Online Degrees Make Sense

 ✔ Ability to supplement or level-up professional qualifications

-Online colleges often allow students to structure their own routines, and form their own educational pathways.
+Online degrees often allow students to structure their own routines, and form their own educational pathways.
 This kind of flexibility allows a student to work at his or her own pace.
 What's more is that schools with online programs usually offer lots of support services designed to help ease the transition of adult students who haven't done school work in some time.

 How Distance Education Works

 Accredited Online Degree Programs

 Accreditation of online programs is conducted by the same regional and national agencies that accredit traditional schools.
 These organizations are authorized by the U.S. Department of Education to ensure that a school or individual program meets established academic standards.

 Online universities offer many of the same academic programs found in brick-and-mortar schools, including:

 - Instruction in business, health, education, and criminal justice fields